 OPEN Platform gives developers the opportunity to take advantage of the benefits that both centralized and decentralized systems offer.
 This is made possible thanks to OPEN API and Scaffolding, which gives developers the option of running payment systems on the blockchain while keeping their codebase entirely off-chain.

 Developers don’t need to know any blockchain programming languages in order to process cryptocurrency transactions.
-This means that OPEN’s hybrid system can easily be implemented into new and existing apps with just a few short lines of code.
+This means that OPEN’s hybrid system can easily be implemented into new and existing apps.
 The easy-to-use design of the OPEN Platform makes it the perfect choice for developers who don’t have extensive knowledge about blockchain, but still want to benefit from on-chain advantages like:

 With that said, there’s still one drawback that comes from having a completely on-chain application: throughput.
 Centralized databases process more information in less amount of time.
 For developers, this means slow transaction times that can drive away impatient customers.